Zydeco: Post-war history

 Active zydeco musicians such as C.J.
 Chenier (son of Clifton Chenier), Chubby Carrier (son of Roy Carrier), Geno Delafose (son of John Delafose), Terrance Simien, and Nathan Williams, among others, began touring internationally during the 1980s.
 Beau Jocque was a monumental songwriter and innovator who infused zydeco with powerful beats and bass lines in the 1990s, adding striking production and elements of funk, hip-hop, and rap.
 Young performers such as Chris Ardoin, Keith Frank, Corey Arceneaux (great nephew of Fernest Arceneaux), and Zydeco Force tied the sound to the bass drum rhythm to accentuate or syncopate the backbeat even more.
 This style is sometimes called "double clutching".

 Hundreds of zydeco bands continue the music traditions in Louisiana, with fewer in Texas and even fewer in California.
 However, with the Great Migration of Black Americans from the South to other cities and states with better opportunities, there was a large Creole population in Texas and to a lesser extent in California.
-There are also a handful of bands in the U.S., Europe, Japan, the UK and Australia who play music that has been inspired by this traditional genre.
-A precocious 7-year-old zydeco accordionist, Guyland Leday, was discovered by HBO after contacting Cynthia and Terrance Simien through their website and educational program "Creole for Kidz and the History of Zydeco" The producers, director and film crew came to Louisiana to film Guyland to be featured in a 2006 HBO documentary film, "The Music in Me: Children's Recitals from Classical to Latin, Jazz to Zydeco ", about music and young people.
+There are also a handful of bands in Europe, Japan, the UK and Australia who play music that has been inspired by this traditional genre.
+A precocious 7-year-old zydeco accordionist, Guyland Leday, was discovered by HBO after contacting Cynthia and Terrance Simien through their website and educational program "Creole for Kidz and the History of Zydeco."
+The producers, director and film crew came to Louisiana to film Guyland to be featured in a 2006 HBO documentary film, "The Music in Me: Children's Recitals from Classical to Latin, Jazz to Zydeco ", about music and young people.